Ashitosh-Dhapate/Zendesk-Internship-Challenge/README.md

 ## Getting Started
 1. Clone the git repository
 2. Navigate to the root directory of the repo.
-3. Execute the following command from the terminal
+3. Execute the following command from the terminal.

+Most of the times only importing this project in an IDE like intellij will do automatic build and you can directly run the application.

 Windows: